vbwagner/ctypescrypto/README.md

 serial number.
 Subject and issuer names can be indexed by OIDs or by position of field.
 Unicode in the names is supported.

-Support for visualising certificate extensions is missing for now.
+Support for visualising certificate extensions is minimal for now.
+Extension object can be converted into string, extension Oid can be retrieved and critical flag is checked.

 **StackOfX509** implements collection of certificates, necessary for some operations with CMS and certificate verification.